-Typically, once an adult child gets married and moves out of the house, they cannot stay on a parent’s car insurance policy.
-Your policy covers those in your household and perhaps a child that is away at college, depending upon how far away the school is from your residence.
+Once an adult child gets married and moves out of the house, they cannot stay on a parent’s car insurance policy.
+Your policy covers those in your household and perhaps a child who is away at college, depending upon how far away the school is from your residence.

 If your adult child is still living with you but is married, then you may be able to keep him or her on your policy, as your insurer would consider your child a household member.